tapetersen/FMNN25/proj2/overview.rst

 Testing
 --------
-Tests include testing of gradient and hessian computation.
+Tests include testing of gradient and hessian computation, the minimization function and solvers.